Ban on plastic bags comes close to reality in a 3rd state

 ALBANY, N.Y.
-(AP) — Gov. Andrew Cuomo and fellow Democrats who control the Legislature reached a deal Friday to make New York the third state with a ban on single-use plastic grocery bags as they worked to finalize budget agreements.
+(AP) — Gov. Andrew Cuomo and fellow Democrats who control the Legislature have reached a deal to make New York the third state with a ban on single-use plastic grocery bags as they worked to finalize budget agreements, officials said Friday.

 The ban would prohibit grocery stores from providing plastic bags for most purchases, something California has been doing since a statewide ban was approved in 2016.
 Hawaii has an effective statewide ban, with all its counties imposing their own restrictions.

-Supporters of bans say they keep plastic bags from entering the environment and causing damage to ecosystems and waterways.
+Supporters of such bans say they keep plastic bags from entering the environment and causing damage to ecosystems and waterways.

 “With this smart, multi-pronged action New York will be leading the way to protect our natural resources now and for future generations of New Yorkers,” Cuomo, who proposed a ban in his $175 billion budget proposal, said in a statement Friday.

-Note: This story has been corrected to show that the deal was made public Friday, not reached Friday.